.Headset Magnifier: Your Complete Guide to Choosing the Perfect Magnifying Tool

 - Lightweight and high power.

-Telesight Magnifying Glass Headset
+Telesight Magnifying Headset Glasses

-Lightweight high power magnifying headset glasses .
+Lightweight high power magnifying headset glasses.

-- Telesight magnifying headset glasses are lightweight.
+- A Telesight magnifying headset glasses is lightweight. and portable.

 - Distortion free prismatic lenses are MADE IN USA.